celaxodon/PDF_collator/README.txt

 2.1 Human step here?
 Any kind of review?
 3. gs script should run to rotate and combine pdfs.
 Should output (some kind of naming scheme) to a folder for renaming (manual step)
+4. Should be able to handle QC/WP/SP reports as well.

 #####################